 Skills & Proficiency

 I am familiar with a number of technologies, tools and programming languages.
 In my daily work, I use mostly Ruby, Haskell, git, R, LaTeX, C, Bash/Zsh, sed/awk, ex, SQL, gnuplot, and Lisp (mostly Emacs lisp, but I also dabble in Clojure and Common Lisp).
+I’ve recently started playing with Julia for data analysis, too.
 While I don’t consider myself an expert in any of those, I am sufficiently fluent so as to be productive.
 I also have (very distant in time) experience in C++, Java, x86 and Sparc assembler, some Python and Perl, but at this stage I would require some focused work for them to be useful.

 Sales & Research Funding